tiagosab/quadrobranco/README.md

 on github from ssh keypairs to github tokens, and I am using the [include] directive in my gitconfig, but it is not enough.
 On windows it is working, but on linux it keeps asking me for my password.

+# going portable
+Let's make a new file to discuss [issues with going portable](portable.md)...